 Hamamelis preparations are commonly used for dermatological conditions, including diaper-related dermatitis; however, clinical studies supporting these uses are generally lacking.
-Witch hazel has been evaluated for antioxidant and antitumor activity.
+Witch hazel has been evaluated for uses including analgesic, antiseptic, antioxidant, and antitumor activity.

 Topical — Steam distillates of Hamamelis are used diluted (1:3 with water) or undiluted, and in semisolid preparations at 5% to 10% of crude drug.
 Rectal — Suppositories containing witch hazel contain from 0.1 to 1 g/dose.
 Oral — Not recommended.

 Internal use of extracts is not recommended because of the tannin content.

 Information regarding safety and efficacy in pregnancy and lactation is lacking.

 Allergic contact dermatitis has been reported from topical applications.

 Although extracts of witch hazel are available commercially, it is not recommended that they be taken internally because the toxicity of the tannins has not been well defined.

 Witch hazel grows as a highly branched deciduous bush or small tree, often reaching approximately 6 m in height.
 The plant is indigenous to the Atlantic coast and found in damp woods throughout most of North America.
 Its broad, toothed leaves are ovate, and the threadlike golden-yellow flowers bloom in the fall.
 Brown fruit capsules appear after the flowers and, when ripe, eject 2 seeds away from the tree.
 The dried leaves, bark, and twigs are used traditionally.1, 2 A synonym is Hamamelis macrophylla.